 Montenegro’s Competitive Corporate Income Tax Rate

-Companies in Montenegro pay the same 9% flat tax rate in company income tax (CIT).
+Companies in Montenegro are subject to progressive company income tax (CIT), which is between 9%-15%.
 This applies to things like capital gains and interest income as well as standard operating income.

 Lloyds Bank calculated that in 2018 the average Montenegrin company turned over 22.2% of profit to the government taxes.
 That compares to 44% in the US and 48.9% in Germany.